-Percy Ingle is a local family-run bakery founded in the East End.
-The family-owned business has been passed down five generations.
+Percy Ingle, the local family-run bakery founded in the East End, has been passed down five generations.
 At present, grandsons Michael and Paul Ingle are the bakery’s directors.

-Since 1954, their products have been rooted in family traditions emanating from grandfather Percy Ingle’s recipe book, which featured a variety of treats from sausage rolls to Tottenham cakes.
-In particular, the fan-favourite at Easter was Hot Cross Buns, traditionally made with their own blend of spices, raisins and sultanas, left overnight to infuse before being added to the dough.
+Since 1954, their products have been rooted in family traditions from grandfather Percy Ingle’s recipe book, which featured a variety of treats from sausage rolls to Tottenham cakes.
+Locals favoured their Hot Cross Buns, traditionally made with their own blend of spices, raisins and sultanas, left overnight to infuse before being added to the dough.

-Within the East London and Essex community there is a Percy Ingle on every corner (48 high street stores, to be exact), loved by local residents and customers for their traditional treats and recipes.
+At its height, there was a Percy Ingle on most corners in East London, visited by local residents and customers for their traditional treats and recipes.

-For 66 years they have provided cakes for birthday parties and weddings, as well as playing a part in those smaller special moments in life – a donut on the way home from school.
-The Roman Road branch opened in the early 80s and has been part of residents’ memories ever since.
+For 66 years they have provided cakes for birthday parties and weddings, as well as playing a part in those smaller moments in life – a doughnut on the way home from school.

 Shirini Ali recalls how Ingle’s Belgian buns were a prominent staple in her childhood: ‘they were always my treat for a job well done since my school days.’
 Continuing the tradition, Ali rewards her girls with Ingle’s chocolate flake cake.
-Oh and ‘a visit to the parents is always better with bags of Ingle’s half-nuts and massive icing rings’.
 Frequenting the branch in Watney Market, Ali appreciates the friendly staff who always ‘loved having a good laugh’.